 Resources for Health Care Professionals With Drug Offenses

-Don’t Navigate This Alone, Contact Price & Twine For Legal Representation
+Contact Price & Twine, PLLC For Legal Representation

 If you’re a healthcare professional charged with a drug offense in Texas, the stakes are incredibly high both legally and professionally.
 You don’t have to go through this challenging time alone.
-Price & Twine, PLLC, situated in Georgetown, Texas, focuses on criminal defense and can provide the skilled representation you need to protect your career and freedom.
-Act promptly when facing a drug charge; your future is on the line.
-You can reach out to Price & Twine, PLLC at (512) 354-1880 or online to schedule a confidential consultation.
-Don’t leave your fate to chance; secure experienced legal counsel today.
+Criminal defense lawyers at Price & Twine, PLLC, based out of Georgetown, Texas, works hard to help protect each client’s freedom and career.
+You can reach out to Price & Twine, PLLC at (512) 354-1880 or online to schedule a consultation.